 September 2019: Amazon Japan Personal Data and Order Histories Exposed

-In late-September 2019, Amazon Japan users were suddenly seeing the order histories of other shoppers.
+In late-September 2019, Amazon Japan users found themselves able to view the order histories of other shoppers.
 Along with purchase details, shopper names and delivery addresses were also viewable.

 It isn’t entirely clear how many users of the Japanese Amazon site were impacted by the issue.
-However, within days of the incident making headlines, Amazon announced that it resolved the problem and had contacted customers who reached out about the issue.
+After the incident made the news, Amazon announced that it resolved the problem and had contacted customers about the issue.

 November 2018: Customer Names and Email Addresses Exposed

 Just two days before Black Friday in November 2018, Amazon announced a major data breach involving customer names and email addresses.
 The company stated that it reached out to impacted users but didn’t disclose the extent of the breach, which it described as a technical issue that led to the accidental posting of customers’ private information on the website.